 Here is an attempt, though maybe not a very good one, to make the roof flashing serve also as a "through the wall flashing" with a tile roof.

-Lets not leave out the Cladding/Siding made of wood lap siding.
+Lets not leave out the Exterior Wall Covering made of wood lap siding.
 Did you know one of the main reasons wood siding has to be replaced before its time is because it rots at the intersections with the roof.
-A few more years here and the siding will need to be replaced.
+A few more years here and the exterior wall covering will need to be replaced.

-The only way to properly drain the the water that gets in behind the Cladding/Siding back out onto the roof's surface is to cut out the existing siding being careful not to cut the house wrap.
+The only way to properly drain the the water that gets in behind the Exterior Wall Covering back out onto the roof's surface is to cut out the existing exterior wall covering being careful not to cut the house wrap.

 The best solution to do this is to install a "Through the Wall Flashing" called a "Z" Bar Flashing.